clstaub/Predicting_Hospital_Readmissions/README.md

 Similar logic can be applied to the discharge_disposition_id as well as the admission_source_id

+Furthermore, there are some observations with discharge_disposition_id that will need to be removed from the main df altogether.
+After consideration, we will remove records that have a discharge_disposition_id that pertains to a patient that has expired or was discharged and transferred to hospice care--reason being that they shouldn't be counted in the group that wasn't readmitted as this would misrepresent that population.

+Based on these criteria, we will remove records where discharge_disposition_id = 11,13,14,18,19,20,21

 ## Exploratory Data Analysis
 It is worth exploring if any of the numeric variables have any correlations.
 We will write a function to exract numeric columns from a data frame of choice and return a numeric data frame.
 This will be performed for both the